Plan Preschool Themes for the Whole Year

 Why I love themed based learning

-I truly believe that using themed lessons allows young children to make deep learning connections.
+Themed lessons help young children to make deep learning connections.
 Learning is an integrated process and thematic units support how the brain works.
-Theme based units allow children to benefit from connections made across the lesson plans.
+Theme based units allow children to benefit from connections made across the lesson plans, in different learning domains.

 Thematic units serve as a jumping off point to expose children to a variety of new topics, and concepts.
 Using a theme as a base for your curriculum also makes it easier for you to pick and choose a variety of activities that will work well for multiple age groups, or children at different learning stages.